Ceanothus arboreus · tree ceanothus

 Serra Mall along Oval and the top of the quad ears: narrow-leaved ‘Dark Star’ to 5 ft high, and the low, spreading C. griseus horizontalis ‘Yankee Point’.

 Serra at Galvez Mall (about 30 yards from Serra St. on either side of paved walk): C. thyrsiflorus ‘Skylark’ and C. ‘Dark Star’.

 Waterwise Demonstration Garden off Raimundo Way: C. ‘Yankee Point’ and C. ‘Ray Hartman’.

-Several C. 'Joyce Coulter have been planted (observed 5/1/06) in the bare spots caused by informal paths through the C.griseus horizontalis at the top of the Oval.
+Several C. ‘Joyce Coulter’ have been planted (observed 1 May 2006) in the bare spots caused by informal paths through the C.griseus horizontalis at the top of the Oval.

 Front of 655 Serra St.: C. ‘Julia Phelps’, a few plants growing with the more numerous ‘Dark Star’.
 ‘Julia Phelps’ has longer and broader leaves.
 Only ‘Dark Star’ is planted in the planting strip adjacent to Serra St.

 Related material: Stanford Grounds Plant Information Sheet.
 List No.14, p.2.